► You

 of room on the beaches, except in the main resorts of which there are

 not too many.
-Even in Brittany and Normandy, while solitude is not easy
+Even in Brittany and Normandy, while solitude is not so

 to find, beaches with space on them are not rare - rocky sandy coves on